RenzudadiZZA/IC_Course-finder/README.md

 ## Function introduction

-Users are able to search modules they want by searching the keywords  and module code on the main page.
+Users are able to search for modules they want using keywords and module codes on the main page.

-Also, as the Dr Ouldridge said, users might want to search by module content.
-So we support users to search some terms in the module description, learning outcomes, etc.., such as, Curves.
+Some users might want to search by module content so we support users to search for terms in the module description, learning outcomes, etc.

-A fitler is inevitable for a searching platform, users can filter modules by departments.
-(Since we are lack of database from modules outside BME departments, only Mathematics, aeronotics, computing courses are manually inserted  into our database.
-Filters might not apply for those departments we haven't get enough data.
-But the function could work as well.
+Filters are necessary for a search platform and so users can filter modules by departments.
+(Since we only have a full database of Bioengineering modules, we manually inserted a number of mathematics, aeronautics and computing modules into our database to demonstrate this functionality.
+Filters won't show results for those departments which we haven't yet obtained module descriptors from.

-Users are able to add their idea modules to a list for later review.
+Users are able to save their ideal modules to a list associated with their username for later review.

-User can get back to the previous search results by one click on the homepage.
+Users can get back to their previous search results by one click on the module info page.

-Some teachers might want to edit modules, some modules might not open on latest semester, so teachers can register as admin user by input their Staff ID (Enter 1111 in the current version since we don't have db for staff data).
-Admin can delete and add modules.
+Administrators might want to add or remove modules as they change over time, so it is possible to register as an admin user by inputing their Staff ID (This functionality has been emulated by entering 1111 as the username in the current version since we don't have access to staff data).

-Our code support seammlessly viewing on mobile phones.
+Our code supports seamless viewing on mobile phones and screens of all sizes.

 ## Project structure

-All the backend java codes are under
+All the backend java code is under

 ```
 backend/spring/src/main/java/platform/backend